Billing Costs to Customers

 Bill Expenses to Customers – Bill a customer for subcontractor fees incurred to install a safe in another state.

-To bill costs to customers, you first need to enable the feature.
+To bill costs to customers, enable the feature first.
 An administrator can go to Setup > Company > Enable Features.
 On the Transactions subtab, check the Bill Costs To Customers box, and then click Save.

 Unlike the items added to the Items subtab that are taxed based on the transaction shipping address, billable costs are taxed based on the customer's address.